xinychen/transdim/README.md

 - **Ndata**: [NYC taxi data set](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 - **Sdata**: [Seattle freeway traffic speed data set](https://github.com/zhiyongc/Seattle-Loop-Data).

+For evaluating both data imputation and forecasting, we discard a certain ratio/percentage of the values and attempt to impute them using machine learning models.

 ### Model implementation

 In our experiments, we have implemented the machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
 So, if you want to evaluate these models, please download and run these notebooks directly (prerequisite: **download the data sets** before evaluation).